 Sun overexposure is one of the leading risk factors for dark spots on the skin.
 Nearly every cause of dark spots is worsened or affected by sun overexposure.

-The sun’s UV and UVB rays can lead to the reproduction of skin pigmentation cells and produce more pigment.
+The sun’s UV and UVB rays can lead to skin pigmentation cells' reproduction and produce more pigment.
 This is why sun overexposure can lead to sunspots, dark spots, melasma, and melanoma.

 Hormonal fluctuations are another main risk factor in developing dark spots.
 Women are more likely than men to develop dark spots, and pregnant women are more likely than non-pregnant women to develop these spots.